CyclotronResearchCentre/TopUp_docker_Matlab/Help.md

 - `crc_topup_WarpEstimate` estimates warps based based on a few 3D images acquired with opposite phase-encoding directions.
 It needs the appropriately corresponding acquisition parameter file too.
 - `crc_topup_WarpApply` applies the estimated warps on a series of 3D images.
 The images must correspond to the 1st line of the acquisition parameter file.
-- `crc_topup_wrapper` provides the full solution for a series of 3D images and a few images acquired with opposite phase-encoding directions:
+- `crc_topup_Wrapper` provides the full solution for a series of 3D images and a few images acquired with opposite phase-encoding directions:
   1. estimate the "warps" with `crc_topup_WarpEstimate`
   2. perform the "Realign & Estimate" step with SPM
   3. apply the estimated "warps" on the realigned images